corcorana/restingIAF/iaf_manu.md

 This latter background or pink noise series was produced using the `pinknoise` MATLAB function (Zhivomirov, 2013).
 This programme works by generating a vector of Gaussian-distributed random values, transforming this series into the frequency domain in order to rescale these samples according to the inverse power-law, and then converting back into the time domain after mean-centring and unity-based normalisation.
 The fabricated pink noise time series was multiplied with the target alpha signal to generate a composite signal, which was then subjected to PSD estimation and smoothing (see [Fig_sim_peaks](#sim_peaks) for an illustration of the signal generation procedure).
-All synthetic signals were designed to replicate the 250 Hz sampling rate and 2 min duration of the empirical data reported above.
+All synthetic signals were designed to replicate the 250 Hz sampling rate and 2 min duration of the empirical data reported above. <!--- IBS: Above, you refer to a sampling rate of 1000 Hz ...? -->

 ![*Fig_sim_peaks.* Illustration of the general scheme for constructing synthetic resting-state EEG data. *Top and central rows*: 2 s portion of randomly synthesised alpha and pink noise signals, together with their respective power spectral densities (right panels; log-scaled). *Bottom row*: Time series produced by combining the above two signals together (point-by-point multiplication in the time domain). *a.u.*: arbitrary unit.](figs/sim_peaks.png){#sim_peaks}